-Ladies and Gentlemen:
+Gentlemen:

-We have acted as counsel for Discovery Laboratories, Inc., a Delaware corporation (the "Company"), in connection with the preparation of the registration statement on Form S-3, and any amendments thereto, if any (the "Registration Statement"), as filed with the Securities and Exchange Commission (the "Commission") under the Securities Act of 1933 (the "Securities Act"), on February 11, 2002, for the registration under the Act of up to 854,320.1 shares of the Company's common stock, par value \$0.001 per share (the "Common Stock"), of which there are (i) 761,772 shares of Common Stock issued and outstanding (the "Shares"), and (ii) 92,548.1 shares of Common Stock (the "Warrant Shares") which are issuable upon the exercise of certain warrants issued by the Company (the "Warrants").
-The Shares and the Warrant Shares are to be offered for resale on a delayed or continuous basis pursuant to Rule 415 promulgated under the Securities Act by certain selling Stockholders ").
+We have acted as counsel for Discovery Laboratories, Inc., a Delaware corporation (the "Company"), in connection with the preparation of the registration statement on Form S-3, and any amendments thereto (the "Registration Statement"), as filed with the Securities and Exchange Commission (the "Commission") under the Securities Act of 1933 (the "Securities Act"), on December 4, 2002, for the registration under the Act of up to 9,301,399 shares of the Company's common stock, par value \$0.001 per share (the "Common Stock"), of which there are (i) 6,397,517 shares of Common Stock issued and outstanding (the "Shares"), and (ii) 2,903,882 shares of Common Stock (the "Warrant Shares") which are issuable upon the exercise of certain warrants issued by the Company (the "Warrants").
+The Shares and the Warrant Shares are to be offered for resale on a delayed or continuous basis pursuant to Rule 415 promulgated under the Securities Act by the selling stockholders of the Company named in the Registration Statement.